November 14,

 reunion was held at the Sands Beach Club at Lido Beach, NY.
 The cost was

-$15 per person and included a cocktail hour, a full sit-down dinner and a live
+that included a cocktail hour, a full sit-down dinner and a live

-band.
-(Inflation had not been invented yet.)
+band (inflation had not been invented yet in 1970)!

 |